 PIGMENTS | ANTIOXIDANTS

-The organs and tissues in the human body thrive best in a alkaline context.
+The organs and tissues in the human body thrive best in an acidic environment.
 All the processes in the body work best in such an environment.
 Whether this environment is actually alkaline depends on our daily dietary pattern.

-Whoever examines the current diet in the western world, will quickly conclude that this does not lead to the desired de-acidification.
-Westerners consume too few basic products and eat too many sour foods.
+Whoever examines the current diet in the Western world, will quickly conclude that this does not lead to the desired de-acidification.
+Westerners do not consume sufficient alkaline products and eat too many sour foods.
 This means that our body becomes such an acidic environment that the vital body processes, tissues and organs do not function optimally.